What is a personal statement?

 Why are you interested in the course?

-What are your reasons for choosing this specific course?
+What are your reasons for choosing this specific course at the University of Warwick?
+What motivates you?
 Why do you want to undertake postgraduate study at this point in your academic or professional career?

 How are you qualified for the course?